|Last Quarterly Update:||12/5/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry distribute farm equipment, lawn and garden equipment, and related parts.
-No major companies dominate.
+No major companies dominate the industry.

-The US farm and garden equipment wholesalers industry includes about 6,000 companies with combined annual revenue of about $60 billion.
-Key growth drivers include rising demand for small tractors and precision farming equipment, as well as expanding service offerings.
+The US farm and garden equipment wholesalers industry includes about 7,800 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $90 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options